shikharmittal04/echo21/docs/detexp.rst

    myobj = echopipeline.pipeline(cosmo=cosmo,astro=astro,sfrd=sfrd, grid_on=False, path='/path/where/you/want/your/outputs/')
    myobj.run_simulation()

-The above script will generate 3 models.
+The above script will generate 3 models only.